 The most important items to check are:

-For each and every race you will receive via e-mail the Final Instructions
+For each and every race you will receive via the official F400 WhatsApp group the Final Instructions.

 The Final Instructions give you the race formats and the race schedule as well as any other info about that particular event.

-Race days start at 7am with documentation, this is where all paper work is done, proof of payments, numbers for your kart, collect your transponder etc. Then we move onto scrutineering where we check to make sure your kart is ready to race, scrutineers will advise if anything needs to be done on your kart before it will be allowed on the race track.
-But if you read our rules and you kart complies with the technical specs laid out within them you will be fine.
-A drivers briefing will be held for all drivers, this is where the clerk of the course will brief the drivers on any safety concerns or procedures of the day, he will also ask all new drivers to stay behind after the briefing to make sure new drivers understand the rules, flags etc.
+Race days start at 07:00 with documentation, this is where all paperwork is done, proof of payments, numbers for your kart, collect your transponder, etc. Then we move onto scrutineering where we check to make sure your kart is ready to race, scrutineers will advise if anything needs to be done on your kart before it will be allowed on the race track.
+But if you read our rules and your kart complies with the technical specs laid out within them you will be fine.
+A drivers briefing will be held for all drivers, this is where the clerk of the course will brief the drivers on any safety concerns or procedures of the day, he will also ask all new drivers to stay behind after the briefing to make sure new drivers understand the rules, flags, etc.

 Heat 1: 75 min (with a mandatory minimum of 2 driver changes)